The Issue with Gutter Heaters

 If heated gutters aren’t the solution, then what is?

 Since ice problems occur because of a loss of heat, it’s more important to turn your attention inward to the interior of your home.
-Check your attic to see where heat is escaping.
+Check your attic to see where the heat is escaping.
 You may need to add insulation or ventilate your attic to control the heat loss problem.

 If you have a significant amount of snow accumulating in your modern gutters, above 4 inches, you may want to take preventative measures and use a shovel to get rid of excess snow on your roof.
-This will help prevent snow build up and ice dams from occurring.
+This will help prevent snow build-up and ice dams from occurring.

-Bottom line, it is important to not fall for zig-zag heated cables.
+The bottom line, it is important to not fall for zig-zag heated cables.
 They may end up creating more issues than solving your ice dam problem!